TomGuter/Book-Scrabble-System/README.md

 Features:
 - **Immutable Tiles**: Demonstrates the use of immutability in class design, ensuring that tile states remain consistent throughout the game.
-- **Singleton Bag:** **Employs the Singleton design pattern for managing the central tile repository, ensuring global access while preventing multiple instantiations.
+- **Singleton Bag:** Used the Singleton design pattern for managing the central tile repository, ensuring global access while preventing multiple instantiations.
 Random and Specific Tile Retrieval: Illustrates the use of algorithms to manage and manipulate data structures effectively.
 Tile Return Mechanism: Implements functionality to return tiles to the bag, showcasing the practical use of data structure manipulation.
 Software Engineering Experience

 ## Class: BloomFilter